alexsieusahai/dim/README.md

 Available commands are:
 * `q` to quit the editor
 * `w` to save the currently edited file
+    * `w fileName` to save a file with name fileName within the current directory
 * `wq` to save and exit
 * `!` with some other commands to run them in terminal
     * `!ls` will perform the `ls` command and output to `dim`